mattjgerace/mattjgerace/README.md

 - 👋 Hi, I’m Matthew Gerace (@mattjgerace)
 - 👀 I’m a student at the University of Virginia studying Computer Science and Statistics
-- 🌱 I’m currently interested in Software Engineering, Machine Learning, and Data Science
+- 🌱 I’m currently interested in Full Stack Software Engineering
 - 📫 matthewjgerace@gmail.com

 <!---